Programs and Services

 Learn more about how we use minimally invasive procedures to treat benign bone tumors and cysts in children at Children's Health.

-Orthopedics offers comprehensive care for children suffering from injuries and conditions affecting the musculoskeletal system, including bone fractures.
-Children’s Health orthopedic department treats more children with bone fractures than any other medical center in the Dallas/Fort Worth region.
+Children's Health offers comprehensive care for children suffering from injuries and conditions affecting the musculoskeletal system, including bone fractures.

 The goal of occupational therapy is to help patients develop, maintain, or recover motor skills related to daily life.
 This involves adapting the environment, modifying a specific task, and teaching a skill.
 Children’s Health patient-centered treatment helps your child achieve appropriate individual goals.

 The purpose of physical therapy is to maintain or restore movement or range of motion, to help ease pain and help patients prevent injuries.
 Sometimes, physical therapy can replace surgery or medication in treating a problem.

 Children's Health embraces a multidisciplinary approach to pediatric trauma to ensure the best possible outcome for your child.

 Arthrogryposis occurs when a joint is permanently bent or straight.
 The condition does not worsen over time and treatment can help.
 Learn more.

 Jarcho-Levin syndrome is a rare, genetic condition that affects the formation of the spine and ribs causing a smaller torso.
 Learn more.